 Do you remember what religion is most often practiced in the country of Nepal?
 It is Hinduism.

 The Hindu people believe that certain animals like cows and rats are sacred, and they believe that when each creature dies (including humans), they are reincarnated (come alive again) into another creature.
 Hindus also believe that there are many hundreds of different gods and each one represents one area of life on earth.
 Each person can choose a god or goddess to devote themselves to.
 For example, Ganesh is a god that has the head of an elephant.
 If you worship him, he is supposed to help you overcome obstacles in your life and bring you success.

-There are over 2500 temples in the area of Kathmandu.
-(The capital city) Each temple is built for individual worship (for one person to go inside and say a prayer or leave a gift for the statue, like flowers or fruit), and Hindu people are encouraged to visit a temple every day for a few minutes.
-(Show temple picture) Most Hindu homes also have a statue or a picture of a god in a special shrine, where the people who live there can leave a gift and pray each day.
-Here is a picture of the Hindu god Ganesh.
-(Show picture) Notice the small rat at his feet.
-The story says that Ganesh rode on a rat, which symbolizes his control over vanity and impertinence.
-This is why Hindus worship rats and consider it a crime to kill them.
-Hindu men carved and painted this picture and built a temple for people to come and worship this god.
-Do you think that he is real?
+There are over 2500 temples in the area of Kathmandu, the capital city.
+Each temple is built for individual worship (for one person to go inside and say a prayer or leave a gift for the statue, like flowers or fruit, and Hindu people are encouraged to visit a temple every day for a few minutes.

+Most Hindu homes also have a statue or a picture of a god in a special shrine, where the people who live there can leave a gift and pray each day.
+Do you think the god Ganesh is real?
 Do you think that he could help you with your problems?
 Do you think he has power to do something that you cannot do?
 The Hindu people believe that there are hundreds (some say millions) of gods and they touch their pictures and statues and talk to them and hope that they can do something for them.

 When Jesus was on the earth, he told the people around him that He was the only way to get to heaven, and the only way to have a relationship with the One, True, Living God who created everything on the earth.
-(John 1:1-3)(Gen.1:1)(John 14:6) Jesus' followers wrote down His words, and after they saw Him die and come back to life, they wrote what they had seen and we can read what they wrote in our Bibles.
+(John 1:1-3)(Gen.1:1)(John 14:6).
+Jesus' followers wrote down His words, and after they saw Him die and come back to life, they wrote what they had seen and we can read what they wrote in our Bibles.
 Jesus was a real man who told us that He was also God.
 He told us how to live here on earth and how to get to heaven.
 The people who love Jesus and follow Him can tell about the power He has to change their hearts and their lives.
 Jesus' followers don't have to hope He can do something, they know from experience that He can fill them with peace and change their circumstances and speak to their hearts.

+LESSON - THE HINDU RELIGION

 Some of the people in Nepal have learned about Jesus and discovered the emptiness of the Hindu beliefs.
 Some missionaries from our E.C. churches in Northeast India have traveled over to Nepal and are teaching the Nepali people about Jesus.
-(You can use one of the maps from Lesson 1 to show the northeast part of India in relation to Nepal.)

 They have shown love to the very poor people who are in the lowest caste and are considered "untouchable" by their Hindu neighbors.
 Because Jesus offers peace and joy and access to the Living God, many Hindu people are choosing to follow Him.

 The Dalit people who are rejected by the other Hindus are finding acceptance and love through Jesus, and are turning away from the hopelessness of Hinduism to find hope and joy in Christ.